 Make sure that you’re encouraging people to subscribe to your channel and share your videos.
 You can do this in your channel art.
 You can also use a card or addition at the end of every video inviting people to subscribe and share.

 And don’t forget about the other social media platforms your church is on: you can ask your followers on Twitter, Facebook, Snapchat, etc., to join you on YouTube.

 5. Make your videos searchable

-Spend time writing a really thorough description for each video.
+Spend time writing a really thorough description of each video.
 Google and YouTube can’t watch your video, so they rely on text to understand your video’s content.
 Think about what people might be searching for in order to find your video, and make sure your description clearly communicates information and keywords.
-Some of the best ranking videos on YouTube and Google have 300+ words.
+Some of the best-ranking videos on YouTube and Google have 300+ words.

 You’ll also want to make sure your video titles encourage clicks.
 You might spend a day coming up with a really clever title for your sermon, but it might not be ideal for the video.
 Think about it this way: if someone saw your video in YouTube’s running list of suggested videos, would they want to click on it?
 The answer to this question is probably going to be tied to how clearly it communicates what the video is about.

 When it comes to social media channels, YouTube might be the most powerful—and the most overlooked.
 If your church isn’t taking advantage of this platform, it’s time to consider it.
 When you’re ready to jump in, these tips are sure to help your channel take off!